takahirohonda/js-design-patterns-for-react/apps/java-prac/src/code-challenge/5-StringMethods.md

 > **Tip:** Use `StringBuilder` instead of `String` for heavy string modifications to improve performance, because `String` is immutable and creates new objects on every modification.

+> Strings are immutable in Java, so most methods return a **new string** instead of modifying the original.

 Java `String` is immutable.
+It's an object, not a primitive in Java.
+In Js, string is a primitive.
 Here are common methods you’ll use:

+In Java `byte, short, int, long, float, double, char, boolean` are primitives.
+No string primitive in Java while JS has string as a primitive.

 ---